Skip to main content

 Debugging

 Debugging GPU code can be challenging.
-Standard CPU-side debugging tools like breakpoints and single stepping are not avaialble in GPU shaders. when shaders fail, the result is often a blank screen that does not provide much information about what went wrong.
+Standard CPU-side debugging tools like breakpoints and single stepping are not available in GPU shaders. when shaders fail, the result is often a blank screen that does not provide much information about what went wrong.
 In addition, the error behind a failed render can be located in very different parts of the code:

 • it can be in the shader code itself